endormi/www/content/uses.md

 slug = "uses"
 +++

-Here are the software and hardware I use.
+Here are the software && hardware I use.

 ## IDE

-I mainly use **Atom** and occasionally **VS Code** with the theme I made, called **2077 theme**.
+I mainly use **Atom** && occasionally **VS Code** with the theme I made, called **2077 theme**.

-Check out the [GitHub Repository](https://github.com/endormi/vscode-2077-theme) and the [visual studio marketplace](https://marketplace.visualstudio.com/items?itemName=Endormi.2077-theme).
+Check out the [GitHub Repository](https://github.com/endormi/vscode-2077-theme) && the [visual studio marketplace](https://marketplace.visualstudio.com/items?itemName=Endormi.2077-theme).

 ## Software

 - **Discord**: I use **discord** to talk with other dev's etc.
 - **Git**: Git is the only version control I use.
-I have automated some git commands in my [automation repository](https://github.com/endormi/automation/blob/master/git-commands/commands.py) (clone, commit, branch, pull, merge, blame and stash).
+I have automated some git commands in my [automation repository](https://github.com/endormi/automation/blob/master/git-commands/commands.py) (clone, commit, branch, pull, merge, blame && stash).
 - **Slack**: I mostly use **slack** to communicate with colleagues.
 - **VirtualBox**: I run a **VM**.

-## Computer and specs
+## Computer && specs

-I have two computers that I use, one is my work computer (laptop: Dell XPS 15) and the second one is my personal computer (**custom built** desktop).
+I have two computers that I use, one is my work computer (laptop: Dell XPS 15) && the second one is my personal computer (**custom built** desktop).

 #### **Specs** (for my work computer):